Shortcomings in the Understanding of Why Cosmological Perturbations Look Classical: Cosmology and Views on Quantum Physics

-d) {\it Quantum physics as part of a more complete description of the world.} Here we are not referring to an extension of the theory into some sort of hidden variable type, as the problem we want to face here about the theory is not its indeterminism, but the so called ``measurement problem" ( see \cite{Mesurement} for more extensive discussions on the problem).
-Completing the theory would require something that removes the need for a external measurement apparatus, an external observer, etc. There are, for instance, ideas like generalization of quantum physics using a scheme based on sums over decoherent histories proposed by J. Hartle \cite{Hartle1}, others invoking something like the dynamical reduction models proposed by Ghirardi, Rimini \& Weber \cite{GRW}, and the ideas of R. Penrose about the role of gravitation in modifying quantum mechanics in the merging of the two aspects of physical reality \cite{Penrose1} (See also \cite{Anandan}).
-In the particular context of inflationary cosmology, our own work \cite{Us, othersus, Adolfo} offers an example of an analysis in which the issues are faced directly and which leads to the possibility of confrontation with observations.
-In this sense this is the position we advocate, inspired in part by the arguments made in\cite{Penrose1, GRW}, and by the problem at hand \footnote{We will however not discuss this issue further in this manuscript, whose objective is to argue that the problem exists, rather than to advocate a particular approach towards its solution.}.
+\item {\bf d)} {\it Quantum physics as part of a more complete description of the world.} Here we are not referring to an extension of the theory into some sort of hidden variable type, as the problem we want to face here about the theory is not its indeterminism, but the s``measurement problem" (see \cite{Measurement} for more extensive discussions on the problem).
+Completing the theory would require something that removes the need for a external measurement apparatus, an external observer, etc. Here we must include D. Bohm«s `` Pilot Wave Theory"\cite{Bohm}, and in particular we should mention a specific proposal to apply such ideas to the cosmological problem at hand\cite{Valentini}.
+We will briefly touch on the difficulties we see in it, in section VII.
+Then there are other proposals invoking something like the dynamical reduction models proposed by Ghirardi, Rimini \& Weber \cite{GRW}, and the ideas of R. Penrose about the role of gravitation in modifying quantum mechanics in the merging of the two aspects of physical reality \cite{Penrose1} (See also \cite{Anandan}).
+In the particular context of inflationary cosmology, our own work \cite{Us, othersus, Adolfo} offers an example of an analysis in which the issues are faced directly, and which leads to the possibility of confrontation with observations.
+In this sense, this is the position we advocate, inspired in part by the arguments made in\cite{Penrose1, GRW}, and by the problem at hand.

-e) {\it Quantum physics as a complete description of the world.} The view that quantum mechanics faces no open issues and that, in particular, the measurement problem has been solved.